5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 You can ask questions per mail.

+### Tracker says "An error occured, please check your configuration."

+You might have one of the following problems:

+* [PDO](http://php.net/manual/en/book.pdo.php) might be not installed in your PHP.
+* Your configuration might be wrong: Does the PostgreSQL username and password actually work?
+Does the user have rights to acces the tables? etc.

+Check the error logs at /var/log/nginx/error.log if you use Nginx.
+Apache would be roughly the same.

 ### Error Reporting

 The application does not proper report errors.
 This needs to be done in an update coming soon.